zhangkao/IIP_UAVSal_Saliency/README.md

 ## Paper & Citation

-If you use the STRNN video saliency model, please cite the following paper:
+If you use the UAVSal video saliency model, please cite the following paper:
 ```
 @article{zhang2021an,
   title={An Efficient Saliency Prediction Model for Unmanned Aerial Vehicle Video},